-- ASSISTANT PROFESSOR DORRANS.
-(Superintendent of Shops.)
-INSTRUCTORS SCHUMANN, PETERS, TICE - A. Elementary Carpentry.
+- A. Elementary Carpentry.
 Instruction given in the use of wood working tools, to sharpen chisels, saws and planes and keep them in order.
 A choice is allowed of several problems that will be of use around the house or farm.
-The list includes a mitre box, saw horse, feed trough, stool, step ladder, tool tray, hammer handle, or singletree.
+The list includes a mitre box, saw horse, feed trough, stool, step ladder, tool tray, hammer handle, or singletrec.
 Several types of joints are made, and elementary instruction in the use of the steel square is given.
 Mr. Tice. - B. Elementary Forging.
 Instruction in the essential operations of forging, such as drawing out, upsetting, pointing, bending and welding is given.
 Problems such as bolts, chain links, rings, clevises of various forms, cold chisels, metal and stone drills are given.
-Instructions in hardening, tempering, drilling, riveting, soldering and brazing.
-Mr. Schumann and Mr. Peters. - C. Advanced Carpentry.
+Instruction in hardening, tempering, drilling, riveting, soldering and brazing.
+Mr. Schuman and Mr. Peters. - C. Advanced Carpentry.
 More advanced work to suit the needs of the individual student.
 The construction of stairs, window and door frames, the making of models of houses, barns, and portable pens, and framing for concrete construction.
 Merits of painting, staining and varnishing studied.
 Mr. Tice. - D. Advanced Forge Work.
 A continuation of first year work including more advanced practice.
 Mr. Schumann and Mr. Peters.